The PCB design blogosphere is filled with articles listing rules of thumb to ensure your PCB layout is designed for manufacturing.

 - An optional layer for design purposes

-As complex as this process sounds, it is a simplified one.
+As complex as the process sounds, this is a simplified one.
 As you review the various steps, materials, and processes involved, it becomes clear how things can go wrong, especially with small, complex designs.

 In addition, fabrication is only the first step in the board manufacturing process.
 After fabrication, components are connected to the board in assembly.
 Proper connectivity to these components is critical as well for proper board performance.